veracode-local/ini4j_unpatched_DoS/README.md

 DoS can be described as a [Billion Laugh attack](https://en.wikipedia.org/wiki/Billion_laughs_attack)

-It turns out that [0.5.4](https://mvnrepository.com/artifact/org.ini4j/ini4j/0.5.4) hasn't been updated since 2015, and there is no fixed version!
+It turns out that [0.5.4](https://mvnrepository.com/artifact/org.ini4j/ini4j/0.5.4) hasn't been updated since 2015, and there is no fixed version.

 ## How to run the PoC